To Rome with love: Off the beaten path

 Take tram numbers 2, 3 or 19 to Piazza Buenos Aires.
 Depending on where you're staying, there are a number of buses serving this area too.

-Our second day was spent in Ostia Antica, an ancient and remarkably preserved ancient Roman town, now an archaeological site, on the outskirts of the city.
+Our second day is spent in Ostia Antica, an ancient and remarkably preserved ancient Roman town, now an archaeological site, on the outskirts of the city.
 Ostia was a port city dating from the 4th century BC.
 It's an incredibly beautiful place, none more so than when the fading evening light of winter hit the buildings.

-We didn't go as part of a tour but made our own way there easily on public transport (info below), accompanied only by Mario Erasmo's brilliant book 'Strolling through Rome', described as the "definitive walking guide to the eternal city".
+We didn't go as part of a tour but make our own way there easily on public transport (info below), accompanied only by Mario Erasmo's brilliant book 'Strolling through Rome', described as the "definitive walking guide to the eternal city".
 It's an easy read but full of useful information and interesting facts with each chapter dedicated to a particular area of the city.
-Ostia Antica was included as one of those walking tours and we followed his footsteps throughout the site, walking amid the ruins of the market place, the forum, the theatre and a number of Roman baths.
+Ostia Antica was included as one of those walking tours and we follow his footsteps throughout the site, walking amid the ruins of the market place, the forum, the theatre and a number of Roman baths.
 I'd highly recommend picking up a copy for your next trip.

 One of the highlights of this site is the enormous Roman theatre.
 Two of the original three tiers of seating which at the time could accommodate up to 3000 people are still in existence.
 The views across the site from the top are very impressive and it's a good vantage point to sit and take it all in.
 Straight ahead you'll see the Temple of Heres, perched on a high podium and reached by a number of steps, no longer accessible to the public unfortunately.
 There are some very fine examples of Classical sculpture located across the site.
 I particularly loved the ones pictured above and below.
 The swirling folds of the drapery is remarkable: almost hard to believe they were achieved in stone almost 2000 years ago.